The Basics

 Context files: These are files you'd like Memex to include in its context.
 This can include for example a PDF you'd like Memex to read, or an image you'd like Memex to see to help you debug something.

 Content files: These are files you'd like Memex to include or reference within the tools you build.
-For example, if you are building a website and would like Memex to include some images you have saved in a folder.
+For example, if you are building a website and would like Memex to include some images you have saved in a folder, or a CSV file that your app should load and analyze.

 Whenever working with files, make sure to specify to Memex what you'd like it to do with them.